cado-security/product-help/docs/cado/deploy/aws/networking/aws-load-balancer.md

 ### Troubleshooting the Load Balancer
 If your ALB shows a status as unhealthy, check that you have selected 443 (not 80) as the port and HTTPS (not HTTP) as the protocol in all instances.

-If the Connection Times Out or you get the error “504 Gateway Timeout”, check that Security Group on both the load balancer and the Cado server allow traffic from Cado to the ALB to the User.
+If the Connection Times Out or you get the error “504 Gateway Timeout”, check that Security Group on both the load balancer and the / Forensic Acquisition and Investigation server allow traffic from / Forensic Acquisition and Investigation to the ALB to the User.
 Also select the Target Group, and check that under **Registered targets** the Instance is listed.